illusion0001/illusion0001.github.io/_patches/GTA5-Orbis.md

 [Video](https://youtu.be/lLjj_0VBf7w)

 CPU Limited.
-For use with Prospero.
+For use with 9th generation of game consoles.

 Author: [illusion](https://github.com/illusion0001)